 Helen Bender is a woman of inordinate courage.
 Not only is she grieving for her father, who was so driven to distraction by coal seam gas company harassment that he committed suicide, she is continuing George Bender’s fight and is challenging the system that pushed him take his own life.

-This means she is taking on the combined might of the coal seam gas (CSG¹) companies and the federal and national governments that are complicit in devastating lives and livelihoods on the Darling Downs² and other areas of Australia.
+This means she is taking on the combined might of the coal seam gas (CSG¹) companies and the federal and national governments that are complicit in devastating lives and livelihoods on the Darling Downs² and in other areas of Australia.

 Landowner John Jenkyn is equally dauntless.
 His tenacity is astonishing and he has somehow kept his sense of humour and irony after tirelessly battling for nearly eight years against the CSG companies that have made his life, and that of his wife Jo and their two children, a living nightmare.